 We have been advised on the results of the review of the effectiveness of the governance framework by the Audit Scrutiny Committee and have noted their findings.
 Our governance arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-Set out below are governance issues highlighted by the review which we aim to address during 2017-2018:
+Set out below, are the governance issues highlighted by this review which we aim to address during 2018-2019 along with an update on those previously reported in 2016-2017:

-Issue Planned Action 1.General Data Protection Regulation (GDPR) The Council is currently considering the action necessary to ensure it complies with the GDPR which comes into force in May 2018.
+2016-2017 Reported Issue Update General Data Protection Regulation (GDPR) The Council is currently considering the action necessary to ensure it complies with GDPR which comes into force in May 2018.
 This introduces significant changes to responsibilities of organisations that collect, store and share personal data.
-The Council's Senior Information Risk Officer is providing a report and action plan to the Corporate Leadership team outlining the steps to be taken to ensure compliance.
-2.Review of Local Code of Governance The Council's Local Code of Governance has not yet been updated to adopt the new principles of the CIPFA/SOLACE framework.
-Revised Code will be presented to the December 2017 Audit Scrutiny Committee for approval and recommended adoption by Council.
+The Council followed a compliance plan in the lead up to implementation date, assisted by consultants Data Privacy Advisory Services, which put it in a reasonably good position for the start of the new legislation.
+However, maintaining good data protection will need ongoing commitment and there are still some complex system issues to be resolved.
+Review of Local Code of Governance The Council's Local Code of Governance has not yet been updated to adopt the new principles of the CIPFA/SOLACE framework.
+This work is ongoing and will be combined with the Constitution review below.